 You're Not Getting Tested for STIs

 Sexually transmitted infections are skyrocketing among people over 50, particularly among seniors.
 If you're sexually active and nonmonogamous, routine screening should be part of your health care strategy.
 "Many STIs are silent, and without screening you may be causing permanent damage to your body," says Shannon Brown Dowler, MD, a family medicine physician in Asheville, North Carolina.
 "Even if you get checked every now and then, are you getting all the right parts checked?
 Screening is recommended for extra-genital sites where exposure has occurred, because the infections can be very subtle in these places."

-Recommendation: Talk to your doctor about your sexual health, safer-sex practices, and STI testing.
+The Remedy Rx: Talk to your doctor about your sexual health, safer-sex practices, and STI testing.

 You're Not Following Colon Cancer Screening Recommendations

 What's the primary risk factor for colon cancer?
 It's not diet or exercise, although those play a serious role.
 It's simply age: Your risk of the disease rises significantly after age 50.
 When detected early (as localized polyps), colon cancer is one of the easiest forms of cancer to cure.
 How to do that?
 The American Cancer Society recommends that you get your first colonoscopy at age 45, and repeat it every 10 years.
 Your doctor may have different recommendations based on your family background and personal medical history.

 The Remedy Rx: Get that first colonoscopy, if you haven't already, and follow your doctor's advice for follow-up procedures.